NAEP-Tools & Resources

 What NAEP assessments were given in Nebraska in 2017?

 In 2017, NAEP reported at the state level.
 The assessments transitioned to digitally based in reading and math at grades 4 and 8.
 A smaller number of students took a paper/pencil version of the assessment so that the impact of change in test-taking modes could be examined.
-Results from NAEP 2017 will be released sometime during the spring of 2018.
+Review Nebraska’s results for reading and math.

 Nebraska NAEP Coordinator